Chain of custody standard for plastics retrieved from the hydrosphere

 - Manufacturing and Shipping

-Based upon the location and value chain complexity, DNV GL auditors will mix physical audits, visual inspection and digital tools to collect the data needed to certify the traceability and authenticity of the reclaimed plastic.
+Based upon the location and value chain complexity, DNV auditors will mix physical audits, visual inspection and digital tools to collect the data needed to certify the traceability and authenticity of the reclaimed plastic.

 Photo: The Ocean Cleanup